johnfactotum/foliate/README.md

 ### Snap

-The `gtk4` branch is available on the [Snap Store](https://snapcraft.io/foliate) through the `edge` channel:
+Foliate is available on the [Snap Store](https://snapcraft.io/foliate).
+To install:

 ```
-sudo snap install foliate --edge
+sudo snap install foliate
 ```

 ## Screenshots